How do I make a negative of a picture?

 Creating a negative in Microsoft Word

 You cannot convert an image to a negative in Word 2000.
+Use one of the alternative methods mentioned on this page.

 Creating negatives in Adobe Photoshop